Artist | Wordsmith | Content Crafter | Podcaster

 To most people, I'm a

-pencil artist, wordsmith, content crafter, podcaster, social media marketing scientist, graphics tinkerer, startup inventor, embryonic author, mental health-ivist, and non-fiction book obsessor.
+pencil artist, wordsmith, content crafter, podcaster, social media marketing artist & scientist, graphics tinkerer, startup inventor, embryonic author, mental health-ivist, and non-fiction book obsessor.

 To others, I'm a stunt traveller, anything is possible-ist, epic rebel, random hustler, nutcase teacher, lifelong student, inebriated dancer, coincidental leader, extreme overthinker, one-hit-wonder pageant/fashion model, esoteric comedian, some-kind-of hippie, introverted autodidact, introverted extrovert, extroverted introvert, self-confessed geek, occasional badass, neurodivergent mutant, Afro hair magician, self-accepting weirdo, and MacGyvering jeweller.